 § 179.008.
-VIOLATIONS.
+VIOLATIONS

-- A. Any development that is not within the scope of the Florida Building Code but that is regulated by this ordinance that is performed without an issued permit, that is in conflict with an issued permit, or that does not fully comply with this ordinance, shall be deemed a violation of this ordinance.
-A building or structure without the documentation of elevation of the lowest floor, other required design certifications, or other evidence of compliance required by this ordinance or the Florida Building Code is presumed to be a violation until such time as that documentation is provided. - B. Authority.
-For development that is not within the scope of the Florida Building Code but that is regulated by this ordinance and that is determined to be a violation, the Floodplain Administrator is authorized to serve notices of violation or stop work orders to owners of the property involved, to the owner's agent, or to the person or persons performing the work. - C. Unlawful continuance.
+- (A) Any development that is not within the scope of the Florida Building Code but that is regulated by this Part that is performed without an issued permit, that is in conflict with an issued permit, or that does not fully comply with this ordinance, shall be deemed a violation of this Part.
+A building or structure without the documentation of elevation of the lowest floor, other required design certifications, or other evidence of compliance required by this Part or the Florida Building Code is presumed to be a violation until such time as that documentation is provided. - (B) Authority.
+For development that is not within the scope of the Florida Building Code but that is regulated by this Part and that is determined to be a violation, the Floodplain Administrator is authorized to serve notices of violation or stop work orders to owners of the property involved, to the owner's agent, or to the person or persons performing the work.

+(C) Unlawful continuance.
 Any person who shall continue any work after having been served with a notice of violation or a stop work order, except such work as that person is directed to perform to remove or remedy a violation or unsafe condition, shall be subject to penalties as prescribed by law.

 § 179.009.
-BUILDINGS AND STRUCTURES.
+BUILDINGS AND STRUCTURES

-Design and construction of buildings, structures and facilities exempt from the Florida Building Code.
-Pursuant to Section 179.004.C, of this ordinance, buildings, structures, and facilities that are exempt from the Florida Building Code, including substantial improvement or repair of substantial damage of such buildings, structures and facilities, shall be designed and constructed in accordance with the flood load and flood resistant construction requirements of ASCE 24.
-Structures exempt from the Florida Building Code that are not walled and roofed buildings shall comply with the requirements of Section 179.036 of this ordinance.
+- (A) Pursuant to §179.004(C), buildings, structures, and facilities that are exempt from the Florida Building Code, including substantial improvement or repair of substantial damage of such buildings, structures and facilities, shall be designed and constructed in accordance with the flood load and flood resistant construction requirements of ASCE 24.
+Structures exempt from the Florida Building Code that are not walled and roofed buildings shall comply with the requirements of §179.015. - (B) Florida Building Code, technical amendments. - (1) Cumulative substantial improvement.
+In the Florida Building Code, Building, and Florida Building Code, Existing Building, definitions for the term "Substantial Improvement" shall be as defined in §174.020 of this ordinance. - (2) Prohibit enclosures below required elevations for dwellings in flood hazard areas.
+Enclosed areas below the required elevation for one- and two-family dwellings in flood hazard areas are not permitted, unless enclosed by lattice or screening.

 § 179.010.
-SUBDIVISIONS.
+SUBDIVISIONS

-- A. Minimum requirements.
-Subdivision proposals, including proposals for manufactured home parks and subdivisions, shall be reviewed to determine that: - 1.
-Such proposals are consistent with the need to minimize flood damage and will be reasonably safe from flooding; - 2.
-All public utilities and facilities such as sewer, gas, electric, communications, and water systems are located and constructed to minimize or eliminate flood damage; and - 3.
-Adequate drainage is provided to reduce exposure to flood hazards; in Zones AH and AO, adequate drainage paths shall be provided to guide floodwaters around and away from proposed structures.

-- B. Subdivision plats.
-Where any portion of proposed subdivisions, including manufactured home parks and subdivisions, lies within a flood hazard area, the following shall be required: - 1.
-Delineation of flood hazard areas, floodway boundaries and flood zones, and design flood elevations, as appropriate, shall be shown on preliminary plats and final plats; - 2.
-Where the subdivision has more than fifty (50) lots or is larger than five (5) acres and base flood elevations are not included on the FIRM, the base flood elevations determined in accordance with Section 179.005.C.1 of this ordinance; and - 3.
-Compliance with the site improvement and utilities requirements of Section 179.
-032 of this ordinance.
+- (A) Minimum requirements.
+Subdivision proposals, including proposals for manufactured home parks and subdivisions, shall be reviewed to determine that: - (1) Such proposals are consistent with the need to minimize flood damage and will be reasonably safe from flooding; - (2) All public utilities and facilities such as sewer, gas, electric, communications, and water systems are located and constructed to minimize or eliminate flood damage; and - (3) Adequate drainage is provided to reduce exposure to flood hazards; in Zones AH and AO, adequate drainage paths shall be provided to guide floodwaters around and away from proposed structures. - (B) Subdivision plats.
+Where any portion of proposed subdivisions, including manufactured home parks and subdivisions, lies within a flood hazard area, the following shall be required: - (1) Delineation of flood hazard areas, floodway boundaries and flood zones, and design flood elevations, as appropriate, shall be shown on preliminary plats and final plats; - (2) Where the subdivision has more than fifty (50) lots or is larger than five (5) acres and base flood elevations are not included on the FIRM, the base flood elevations determined in accordance with §179.005(C)(1); and - (3) Compliance with the site improvement and utilities requirements of §179.032.

 § 179.011.
-SITE IMPROVEMENTS, UTILITIES AND LIMITATIONS.
+SITE IMPROVEMENTS, UTILITIES AND LIMITATIONS